Testicular Cancer Treatments & Surgery

 Surgery for Testicular Cancer

 Surgery may be performed to remove your affected testicle(s).
 This procedure, known as a radical inguinal orchiectomy, is used to both diagnose and treat testicular cancer.
-Additional surgery may be performed to remove lymph nodes behind the abdomen, either laparoscopically (using narrow tubes inserted through small incisions) or through traditional open surgery.
+Additional surgery may be performed to remove lymph nodes behind the abdomen, which can sometimes be performed using minimally invasive procedures.
 Tumors that have spread to other places in your body may also be surgically removed.

 If your doctor recommends removing either one or both testicles and you wish to have children, you may want to consider storing sperm in a sperm bank prior to surgery.